elbarry42/Born2beroot/README.md

 * Debian Documentation
 * Rocky Linux Documentation
-* AppArmor & SELinux Guides
 * VirtualBox & UTM Manuals
 * LVM Official Documentation
 * Bash & Cron Manuals

+---

 ### 🤖 AI Usage

-AI tools were used **only to help structure and improve this README documentation**.
+AI tools were used **only for documentation assistance**.
-All system configuration, scripting, and technical decisions were done manually, in compliance with the **42 AI policy**.
+All system configuration and scripting were done manually and fully understood.

 ---